Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

-Tables \ref{tab:unbalance-p}, \ref{tab:unbalance6-p}, \ref{tab:unbalance4-p} and \ref{tab:unbalance2-p} present the clustering results of INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ on the four imbalanced datasets for different $p$ with $N=3$.
-From these results it is seen that INCKPP${}_{sample}$ gets the best clustering performance for all values of $p$ on all the four imbalanced datasets.
-Note that for the imbalanced dataset, imbalance${}_{2}$, both INCKPP${}_{sample}$ and KPP${}_{sample}$ achieve the global minimum when $p=13$.

-We now compare INCKPP${}_{sample}$, KPP${}_{sample}$ and FKM${}_{sample}$ with the conventional KPP and FKM algorithms for different $N$ when $p=10$.
-In general, the minimum of sum of errors (Min-SE), which is obtained by each compared algorithm within the CPU time used by INCKPP$_{sample}$ running $N$ times, is getting smaller as $N$ increases.
-Tables \ref{tab:unbalance-N}, \ref{tab:unbalance6-N}, \ref{tab:unbalance4-N}, \ref{tab:unbalance2-N} presents the Min-SE against $N$ for INCKPP${}_{sample}$, KPP${}_{sample}$, FKM${}_{sample}$, KPP and FKM on the four imbalanced datasets when $p=10$.
-From Tables \ref{tab:unbalance6-N}, \ref{tab:unbalance4-N}, \ref{tab:unbalance2-N} it can be seen that for imbalance${}_2$, imbalance${}_4$ and imbalance${}_6$, INCKPP${}_{sample}$ gets a smaller Min-SE than the other compared algorithms and achieves the global minimum first before $N=5,3,2$, respectively, for the three datasets.
-Table \ref{tab:unbalance-N} illustrates that for imbalance, INCKPP${}_{sample}$ and KPP both achieve the global minimum before $N=20$, but INCKPP${}_{sample}$ gets a smaller Min-SE for $N<20$ compared with the other algorithms.
-Further, from Table \ref{tab:unbalanced-set} it is seen that the average of the sum of errors (aver-SE) and the number of iterations ($\#iter$) of INCKPP${}_{sample}$ is generally much less than those of the other compared algorithms.
-In conclusion, INCKPP${}_{sample}$ outperforms the other compared algorithms on the four imbalanced datasets in the experiments.
+Figure \ref{fig:synthetic-p} ((a)-(d)) present the clustering results on the imbalanced-sets for different $p$ with $N=3$.
+It is seen that INCKPP${}_{sample}$ gets the best clustering performance.
+Figure \ref{fig:synthetic-N} ((a)-(d)) present the min-SE against $N$ for all compared algorithms on the imbalanced-sets with $p=10$.
+It can be seen that for imbalance${}_2$, imbalance${}_4$ and imbalance${}_6$ data sets, INCKPP${}_{sample}$ gets the best clustering results than the other compared algorithms and achieves the global minimum first before $N=2,3,5$, respectively.
+For imbalance data set, INCKPP${}_{sample}$ and KPP both achieve the global minimum before $N=20$, but INCKPP${}_{sample}$ gets a smaller min-SE for $N<20$.
+Further, from Table \ref{tab:synthetic} it is seen that the average of the sum of errors (aver-SE) and the number of iterations ($\#iter$) of INCKPP${}_{sample}$ is generally much less than those of the compared algorithms.
+In conclusion, INCKPP${}_{sample}$ outperforms the other compared algorithms on the imbalanced-sets in the experiments.